easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

-= 3.4.19 December 17, 2019 =
+= 3.4.19 December 19, 2019 =

 * New: Added epl_recent_property_widget_default_args and epl_recent_property_widget_query filters for defaults and query args making targeting widget query easier in pre_get_posts.
-* Tweak: Updated to new html structure for fields using html lists.
+* Tweak: Updated to new html structure for fields using html lists in new custom post types for extensions.
+* Tweak: Removed article wrapper from Divi Template.

 = 3.4.18 December 10, 2019 =